 - Mike McDorman, Greater Springfield Chamber

 - Greg Rogers, Link-Hellmuth Insurance

 Funding for the Tourism Community (2012 through 2019)

 The Clark County Convention Facilities Authority was formed in October 2009.
-Since then, the following tourism venues and facilities have received grant funding:
+Since then, the following tourism venues and facilities have received, or will receive funding, through 2023:

 - Rotary Club of Springfield - $5,000

 - Community LED Billboard - $575,738

 - Clark State Hollenbeck-Bayley Arts & Conference Center - $50,000

 - Westcott House Foundation - $372,750